subhranshuchoudhury/sigma-rules-api/README.md

 - This API provides funny sigma rules from memes.
 - Use it for fun, remeber all the rules are from internet.
 - Kindly don't take the rules seriously.
+- <b>NOTE: Use "http" protocol for no error. eg. http://sigmarule.herokuapp.com/sigmarule</b>
 ---

 ### [Home Page](http://sigmarule.herokuapp.com "API Home Page")